kireyn/OWASP-ZAP-101/README.md

 ### Request Editor

-Replay requests quickly and  from any tool inside of Burp
+Replay requests quickly and  from any tool inside of ZAP

 Perform manual testing